limonyellow/confident/README.md

 ### deployment_field
-If we want more flexibility in the selecting the deployment to load, we can use `deployment_field`.
+If we want more flexibility in selecting the deployment to load, we can use a property to do so.
-`deployment_field` is a field declared in the `Confident` object that its value will deter what will be the `deployment_name`.
+`deployment_field` is a field declared in the `Confident` object that its value will define what will be the `deployment_name`.
 ```python
 from confident import Confident